Guidelines for Writers & Photographers

 • Article Submissions

-The content of CORAL and AMAZONAS originates from a global network of writers, photojournalists, underwater photographers and freelance writers.
+The content of CORAL originates from a global network of writers, photojournalists, underwater photographers and freelance writers.

 To have written work considered for publication, authors are advised to follow these guidelines.